mayorbobster/screenduo4linux/README.md

 The 8x8 font file is available here but also available at other places on github (and has its own attribution in the file).
 I may consider using or building another font file that would look better on this device.

+Possible uses:  I have created duoinfo.sh to monitor system activity.
+You could also use this to monitor sound tracks playing, network activity, disk capacity, users on a network server, etc.  You could also use it to monitor dmesg or any other system activity.
+I have only tested it using bash, but any other text output should work.
+You can't (yet) pipe data to it (unlike most unix applications) but I suspect this should be very easy to do (and currently when you just type ./duo on the command line it gives you help messages, and use examples) this may be removed in the future.